modo-lv/caves-of-qud-mods/README.md

 ## Melee combat

-Using melee weapons in combat trains their corresponding base skills ([Axe](https://wiki.cavesofqud.com/wiki/Axe), [Cudgel](https://wiki.cavesofqud.com/wiki/Cudgel), [Short Blade](https://wiki.cavesofqud.com/wiki/Short_Blade) or [Long Blade](https://wiki.cavesofqud.com/wiki/Long_Blade)).
+Using melee weapons in combat trains their corresponding skills ([Axe](https://wiki.cavesofqud.com/wiki/Axe), [Cudgel](https://wiki.cavesofqud.com/wiki/Cudgel), [Short Blade](https://wiki.cavesofqud.com/wiki/Short_Blade) or [Long Blade](https://wiki.cavesofqud.com/wiki/Long_Blade)).

-A melee weapon skill training increases every time you attack an enemy, if all the following are true:
+Training points are earned for each attack where all the following are true:
 * The target is successfully hit (with or without damage).
-* The target is a creature (destroying walls or trees is not combat).
+* The target is a creature other than player (attacking walls or yourself doesn't count).
 * The weapon is an equipped item (no natural weapons like fists or claws).
 * The weapon is in the main hand (off-hand weapons don't train weapon skills).
 * The attacking weapon has an associated skill to train (whips will not train anything).